Fundación Impulsar

-The Fundación Impulsar (Impulsar Foundation) is the Argentine affiliation of the Prince's Trust.
-It was founded in 1999 in Salta in the north west of Argentina, when seven British businesses working in Argentina (including Unilever, British Gas, and Rio Tinto Borax), inspired by the work of the Princes Trust, agreed to fund a similar initiative.
-The following year, in response to the demand for help to establish similar organisations in various countries around the world, the Princes Trust established YBI (Youth Business International), an umbrella organisation to advise and certify these organisations in the different countries.
+The Fundación Impulsar (Impulsar Foundation) is the Argentine affiliation of the King's Trust.
+It was founded in 1999 in Salta in the north west of Argentina, when seven British businesses working in Argentina (including Unilever, British Gas, and Rio Tinto Borax), inspired by the work of the Prince's Trust, agreed to fund a similar initiative.
+The following year, in response to the demand for help to establish similar organisations in various countries around the world, the then-Prince's Trust established YBI (Youth Business International), an umbrella organisation to advise and certify these organisations in the different countries.
 The Fundación Impulsar became an accredited member of YBI in 2002.